Flicks

 3.

-like nāmarūpa taken at face value.
+rūpa at face value.

-Their telescopes see far, but they can’t see the seer.
+Telescopes see far, but they can’t see the seer.

-Their universe is an arrow without aim.
+The universe of science is an arrow without aim.

 4.